|Committee on Education and the Workforce

 The first Committee of jurisdiction, the Committee on Education and Labor, was established on March 21, 1867 in the aftermath of the Civil War and during a period of great growth in American industries.
 On December 19, 1883, the Committee on Education and Labor was divided into two standing committees: the Committee on Education and the Committee on Labor.
 On January 2, 1947, the Legislative Reorganization Act again combined the Committees under the name Committee on Education and Labor.
 On January 4, 1995, the Committee was renamed the Committee on Economic and Educational Opportunities.
 On January 7, 1997, the Committee was renamed the Committee on Education and the Workforce; on January 5, 2007, it became the Committee on Education.

-To learn more about the House Committee on Education & Labor, click here.
-Follow Ed and Labor Republicans on Twitter.
+To learn more about the House Committee on Education and the Workforce, click here.
+Follow Ed & Workforce Republicans on Twitter.

 House Oversight and Reform Committee